jcl132/personality-prediction-from-text/README.md

 This will open a Selenium automated browser that will login to your Facebook account and create a list of your friends and their profile urls, and then visit each friend's timeline and scrape 50 statuses and add them to a MongoDB.

+## Train the Models

+The models file is located in model.py

+Run and train the models:

+python model.py

+This trains the models on the myPersonalty status data and creates five pickle files corresponding to each personality trait in the static folder.

 ## Make Predictions

 The prediction file is located in predict.py